-The Organization has a non-cancelable operating lease agreement for its headquarters office space in Princeton, New Jersey, that currently expires on July 1, 2030.
+Effective February 7, 2020, the Organization entered into a non-cancelable operating lease agreement for its headquarters office space in Princeton, New Jersey, that currently expires on July 1, 2030.
 The lease required minimum monthly lease payments of \$20,730 through June 30, 2021, with 1% annual escalations beginning in July 2021 for the duration of the lease.
-Because the rate implicit in the lease is generally not available, the Organization utilizes the risk free rate as the discount rate.
-At June 30, 2023, the Organization's weighted average discount rate was 1.58%.
-The weighted average remaining life of the operating lease was 7 years at June 30, 2023.
+Because the rate implicit in the lease is generally not available, the Organization utilizes the risk-free rate as the discount rate.